The Michelin Guide

 Fresh sashimi and grilled fish at Two Michelin star restaurant in Singapore, Waku Ghin

-Established and run by celebrity chef Tetsuya Wakuda, the two-MICHELIN-starred Waku Ghin is one of Singapore’s favourite Japanese restaurants.
+Established and run by celebrity chef Tetsuya Wakuda, the one-MICHELIN-starred Waku Ghin is one of Singapore’s favourite Japanese restaurants.
 Their much-loved, highly celebrated dining experience is a pleasing amalgamation of freshly sourced ingredients and Japanese culinary craftsmanship.

 For a more intimate dining experience with your loved ones, you can book a private room in advance.
 Diners seeking an exhilarating gustatory experience can explore the exclusive 10-seater Chef’s Table, loaded with seafood, seasonal specials, and premium beef cuts.
 Dishes worth trying out include: Kagoshima White Pork and Vegetable GyozaWG Grilled Wagyu Beef set on Rice, and Sashimi of Octopus with Mizuna and Japanese Citrus Soya Sauce.